(We also highly recommend viewing our BIRN Video Introduction by Carl Kesselman.)

 Who does BIRN work with now, and how?

-BIRN now works with groups ranging from relatively small consortia who receive NIGMS grants to large organizations, such as the Nonhuman Primate Research Consortium (NHPRC).
+BIRN now works with groups ranging from relatively small consortia who receive NIGMS grants to large organizations.
 We typically provide data sharing, query and analysis tools that enable users both to access data and to perform meaningful research on that information.
 For more information, please see our Collaborators section.